viamrobotics/docs/docs/internals/rdk.md

 ---

 {{< alert title="Tip" color="tip" >}}
-For an overview of the Viam platform, see [Viam in 3 minutes](/get-started/viam/).
+For an overview of the Viam platform, see [Get started](/get-started/).
 {{< /alert >}}

 Viam’s Robot Development Kit (RDK) is the [open-source](https://github.com/viamrobotics/rdk), on-machine portion of the Viam platform, that provides `viam-server` and the Go SDK.